Embassy of Malta, Washington, D.C.

-The current ambassador is Pierre Clive Agius.
+The current Ambassador is Godfrey Carmel Xuereb, the Deputy Chief of Mission is Jean Paul Gatt and the Consul is Petra Grech.

 Chancery

 Built in 1903 to the designs of noted architect Waddy B. Wood, 2017 and 2019 Connecticut Avenue (historically known as the Wood-Deming Houses) are examples of Colonial Revival architecture.

 The chancery is designated as a contributing property to the Kalorama Triangle Historic District, listed on the National Register of Historic Places in 1987.